SoftFluent/CodeFluent-Entities-Documentation/addins/postgresql.md

 ### Type casts

 When modifying the type of a property, the differential engine will automatically cast the existing column to the new type.
 If the **Explicit Casts** setting is set to **True** (which is the default value), the differential will use the SQL instruction ```CAST(sourcetype AS targetype)```.
 If you are intending to change a column's type to an incomptible type, you can create a specific cast procedure using the ```CREATE CAST``` instruction.

+### Sequences

+Sequences of identity columns are automatically dropped and rebuilt by the differential engine at each generation.

+## Target versions

+Starting from **PostgreSQL 8.4**, all upper versions are supported.
+Default target version is **PostgreSQL 8.4**.